Protecting PDFs with Safeguard PDF security

 Safeguard’s PDF protection enables you to batch protect PDF files using a command line tool.
 By using this PDF security tool multiple administrators can protect PDFs in a consistent manner, apply PDF protection quickly and simply to multiple folders, and schedule PDF protection based on certain events or a date/time.
 Using command line, administrators don’t have to learn what DRM security controls to apply – they just run a batch file.

 Safeguard’s PDF protection also enables you to automate administrative functions (adding users, assigning document access) using our ecommerce API.
 This enables companies to delegate admin controls by creating simple interfaces where specific functions are made available, or for automating user creation and document access after a purchase has been made online (e.g. a protected PDF ebook).

 Download PDF protection software that uses US Government strength encryption and digital rights management controls to copy protect PDF files without using insecure passwords.

 Protect PDF files against copying, printing, editing, and unauthorized distribution.
-Lock PDF files to individual computers so they cannot be shared.
+Lock PDF files to individual devices and locations so they cannot be shared.

-Safeguard PDF Security and Enterprise PDF DRM are a secure alternative to Adobe Acrobat PDF password protection and enable you to copy protect PDFs and ensure they remain protected no matter where they reside.
+Safeguard PDF Security and Enterprise PDF DRM are a secure alternative to Adobe Acrobat PDF password protection – copy protect PDFs to ensure they remain protected regardless of location.

 Download a protected PDF sample document to preview Safeguard’s PDF protection and see our Secure PDF Viewer in action.